oe2161/DL-finance-project/README.md

 To try the scripts, simply download them and the order book data.
 Put the script and data in the same repository, select the number of rows (start with 10000 rows in our opinion) and run the script.
 The end result will be different graphs showing the predictive power of the trained graph.

+For the Neural Turing Machine code, you need to dowload the library from the repo: https://github.com/flomlo/ntm_keras/blob/master/ntm.py?fbclid=IwAR1vmFqxlmP0pNptPTPbekqPKy7QfsXjzqjYIQ32EyXedBgxPgHGSG6kvos and then dowload the script and import the ntm as a library.

 We inspired our work from several papers:

-Alex Graves, Abdel-rahman Mohamed, and Geoffrey Hinton.
+- Alex Graves, Abdel-rahman Mohamed, and Geoffrey Hinton.
 Speech recognition with deep recurrent neural networks.
-Michiel Hermans and Benjamin Schrauwen.
+- Michiel Hermans and Benjamin Schrauwen.
 Training and analysing deep recurrent neural networks.
-Razvan Pascanu, Caglar Gulcehre, Kyunghyun Cho, and Yoshua Bengio.
+- Razvan Pascanu, Caglar Gulcehre, Kyunghyun Cho, and Yoshua Bengio.
 How to construct deep recurrent neural networks.
-Zhengping Che, Sanjay Purushotham, Kyunghyun Cho, David Sontag, and Yan Liu.
+- Zhengping Che, Sanjay Purushotham, Kyunghyun Cho, David Sontag, and Yan Liu.
 Recurrent neural networks for multivariate time series with missing values.
-Matthew F Dixon, Nicholas G Polson, and Vadim O Sokolov.
+- Matthew F Dixon, Nicholas G Polson, and Vadim O Sokolov.
 Deep learning for spatio-temporal modeling:
 Dynamic traffic flows and high frequency trading.
-Pankaj Malhotra, Lovekesh Vig, Gautam Shroff, and Puneet Agarwal.
+- Pankaj Malhotra, Lovekesh Vig, Gautam Shroff, and Puneet Agarwal.
 Long short term memory networks for anomaly detection in time series.